Panorama of the active lava flow of the 7-8 August 2026 Etna eruption from the crest of Valle del Bove

 • The program may vary due to changing weather and volcanic conditions.

-• The approach to the lava front takes place at a safe distance (~800 m) set by the guide, whose assessment is final.
+• Observation of the lava flow takes place at a safe distance set by the guide, whose assessment is final.

-• Possible presence of volcanic gases near the front and the emission points.
+• Possible presence of volcanic gases near the fronts and the emission points.

-• This excursion is NOT recommended for those with blood pressure problems, heart conditions, or asthma.
+• Good physical fitness is required: the excursion is NOT recommended for those with blood pressure problems, heart conditions, or asthma.

 Reviews